wwwouaiebe/ESSimpleDoc/README.md

 ### 'Missing description' error

-No description found for a class method, property or variable.
+No description found for a class, method, property or variable.
 Add a description

 ### 'Unknown type' warning

 A type is unknown.
 Verify that the type is correct.
-If you are using external libraries on can add types to the #mdnLinks property of the LinkBuilder class.
+If you are using external libraries, you can add types to the #mdnLinks property of the LinkBuilder class.
 Yes, I aggree, that will be better in a config file...

 ### 'Constructor with @return tag' error